LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/require-modules.rst

 If a module is stored on your computer, the string passed into ``require`` must provide a *path* and a *filename*.
 This path tells Node where to find the module, and it describes how to move up and down within the folders on your computer.
-Paths can be extremely detailed, but best practice suggests that you keep local modules either in the same folder as your project or only one level from your project.
+Paths can be extremely detailed, but best practice recommends that you keep local modules either in the same folder as your project or only one level from your project.
 Simple paths are better!

 A **relative path** starts with ``./`` or ``../``.